 Zaporizhzhya Zaporizhzhia, Ukraine Travel Guide

-Zaporizhzhia does not have a metro system.
+Zaporizhzhia does not have a the metro.
 The city operates a web of buses, trolleybuses, and trams.
 These services are operational to help the local population but are subject to immediate interruptions during air raid alerts.
-When an alert sounds, public transport vehicles are often required to stop, and passengers must disembark to seek shelter.
+When an alert sounds, public transport vehicles are often required to stop, and passengers must disembark to take shelter.

 Pre-war, Zaporizhzhia had an extensive and affordable the public transit network, including Marshrutkas (fixed-route minibuses), providing efficient connections.